leonardojorente/sports-club-management-system/README.md

 - use of fixtures + page objects to improve reading
 - use of steps to improve test reading
 - use of tag @regression for possible
+- added possibility to use multiples environments on CI execution

 ## Code explanation